Setting up Anki

 is a tedious process

-consisting of essentially adding the fields you need and copy-pasting html and css,
+consisting of essentially adding the fields you need and copy-pasting HTML and CSS,

 I recommend you to import a pre-made mining deck.